gareth-24/capstone/capstone-proposal.md

 * 9:30-10:15: Research shopify api for handling payments/cart
 * 1:15: Research stripe api for payments
 * 1:45: Configure stripe project and test card for payments
+* 2:25: WIP: Bugfixing stripe checkout and payments with hosted site

 ## Helpful Resources and Links: